lopez-lab/PyRAI2MD-Demos/README.md

 - **tod-8me.init.tar.xz** This is the compressed initial conditions sampled by Wigner sampling at zero-point energy level.

 - **allpath2** This file stores the permutation map used for training NN.
-Note each demo has a different permutation map.
+Note each demo has a different permutation map inside the subfolders.

 - **invd_index3.txt** This file stores the atom indices defining the inverse distance